design systems & team processes

 Outcomes

-• “Watercooler chats” to foster team culture
+• “Watercooler chats” to foster design team culture.

 Challenges